SW-Muriu/JAVA-MASTER-CLASS/src/OOP1Inheritance/InheritancePrt1/README.md

 //this vs super
 1. The key word super is used to access or call the parent class members(both variables and methods)
 2. the keyword thus, is used to call the current class members(both variables and methods)
-3. this is a requirement where we have a param with the same name as an instance field
+3. this is a requirement where we have a param with the same fullName as an instance field
 4. Both can be used anywhere in a class except for static elements
 5. super is commonly used with method overriding